elmindreda/greg/README.md

 # GREG

-**GREG** is a code generator that produces an OpenGL core and extension function API loader library and assocaiated header, tailored to your needs.
+**GREG** is a code generator that produces an OpenGL core and extension function API loader library and associated header, tailored to your needs.
 It is lovingly sculpted from a block of pure frustration with the large number of promising and yet ultimately unusable loader generators out there.